 There are many different types of rides in Disneyland.
 Some rides, like It's a Small World, are engineered to carry several thousand people every hour.
-At the other extreme, rides such as Dumbo, The Flying Elephant, can accommodate only around 500 people in an hour.
+At the other extreme, rides such as Dumbo the Flying Eleunofficial TIP Use FASTPASS if the wait in the regular line is more than 30 minutes. phant, can accommodate only around 500 people in an hour.
 Most rides fall somewhere in between.
 Lots of factors figure into how long you will have to wait to experience a particular ride: the popularity of the ride, how it loads and unloads, how many people can ride at one time, how many units (cars, rockets, boats, flying elephants, or whatever) of those available are in service at a given time, and how many staff personnel are available to operate the ride.
 Let's take them one by one:

-I. HOW POPULAR IS THE RIDE?
-Newer rides like Monsters, Inc. attract a lot of people, as do longtime favorites such as the Jungle Cruise.
+1. HOW POPULAR IS THE RIDE?
+Newer rides like Finding Nemo Submarine Voyage or Toy Story Mania! attract a lot of people, as do longtime favorites such as the Jungle Cruise.
 If you know a ride is popular, you need to learn a little more about how it operates to determine when might be the best time to ride.
 But a ride need not be especially popular to form long lines.
 The lines can be the result of less-than-desirable traffic engineering; that is, it takes so long to load and unload that a line builds up.
-This is the situation at the Mad Tea Party and Dumbo, The Flying Elephant.
-Only a small percentage of the visitors to Disneyland Park (mostly children) ride Dumbo, for instance, but because it takes so long to load and unload, this ride can form long waiting lines.
+This is the situation at the Mad Tea Party and Dumbo.
+Only a small percentage of the visitors to Disney-land Park (mostly kids) ride Dumbo, for instance, but because it takes so long to load and unload, this ride can form long waiting lines.